Course 10-ENG: Bachelor of Science in Engineering with Concentration

-The 10 and 10B undergraduate programs are strong, comprehensive and complete course programs that serve the needs of a large number of students who choose to pursue training in the chemical engineering.
-These programs are accredited as Chemical Engineering and as Chemical and Biological degree programs respectively by ABET.
-On the other hand, the constraints of the field specific accreditation for chemical engineering can lead to a fairly well defined set of courses, leaving students to pursue specific engineering interests within the field primarily by using their 48 units of unrestricted electives that are provided to all MIT students.
+The 10 and 10B undergraduate programs are strong, comprehensive and complete course programs that serve the needs of a large number of students who choose to pursue training in chemical engineering.
+These programs are accredited by ABET as Chemical Engineering and as Chemical and Biological Engineering degree programs, respectively.
+However, the constraints of the field-specific accreditation for chemical engineering lead to a highly prescribed set of courses, leaving students to pursue specific engineering interests within the field primarily by using their 48 units of unrestricted electives that are provided to all MIT students.
 There are a number of students who arrive at MIT with a strong interest in or passion for a specific interdisciplinary area or set of problems in the field of engineering such as energy, environment, medicine, etc. For these students, the flexibility of the traditional programs can constrain deeper exploration of these interdisciplinary areas in the depth desired for meaningful exposure and expertise.
 It is not possible to cover these topics in such depth within a traditionally accredited chemical engineering degree program.
 The flexible engineering degree program, 10-ENG, allows the department to offer a professional degree that encompasses core fundamentals of chemical engineering while enabling comprehensive study in specific subtopics by taking courses within and beyond the Chemical Engineering Department.
 By providing an opportunity for students to elect specifically designed sets of topics within these critical areas of growth in the engineering field, the proposed degree program will provide opportunities to those students who wish to focus their engineering experience on such topic areas in a rigorous engineering program that is guided by the principles of chemical engineering.

 Will my advisor be in the Chemical Engineering Department?

-Yes.
-As a 10-ENG student, you will be assigned a specific 10-ENG advisor who is a member of the faculty and is associated with your concentration topic.
-All 10-ENG advisors will be informed of the requirements of the 10-ENG program, with particular emphasis placed on ensuring that in selecting courses for the Foundational Concepts and concentration, your CI-M and laboratory requirements are completed, and the required number of engineering requirements is achieved.
-The Undergraduate Officer in the Department of Chemical Engineering will act as the key administrator for the 10-ENG program, and will be available to students and 10-ENG advisors to address questions about the program, instruct on degree requirements, and consider any petitions to the degree program.
+You will have a faculty advisor in the department.
+In addition, as a 10ENG student you will be assisted with your concentration by a specific 10-ENG advisor who is a member of the faculty associated with your concentration topic.
+The 10-ENG advisors are informed of the requirements of the 10-ENG program, and can ensure that in selecting courses for the Foundational Concepts and Concentration, your CI-M and laboratory requirements are completed, and the required number of engineering requirements is achieved.
+The Undergraduate Officer in the Department of Chemical Engineering is the key administrator for the 10-ENG program, and is available to students and 10-ENG advisors to address questions, instruct on degree requirements, and consider any petitions to the degree program.

 What if my interests do not match an existing concentration?

-The Concentration topics chosen for the launch of 10-ENG represent very broad areas in Chemical Engineering, and are thought to cover a large range of student interest.
-There may be subject areas currently not covered in these four topic areas for which a student has a strong interest.
-We will seek student input as we launch the program to determine interest in additional concentrations, so if you have a strong interest, please let our Undergraduate Office know directly.
-As the program grows, we will be using student input as a means of determining the need for new concentrations.
+The present Concentration topics of 10-ENG represent very broad areas in Chemical Engineering, and are thought to cover a large range of student interest.
+There may be subject areas currently not covered in these five topic areas for which a student has a strong interest.
+Student input will indicate interest in additional concentrations, so if you have a strong interest, please let our Undergraduate Officer know directly.